CSCI-GA-2820-FA23-003/products/README.md

 ## Overview

-This project template contains starter code for your class project.
+This project is a demo of CICD using Tekton pipeline on an OpenShift cluster.
 The `/service` folder contains your `models.py` file for your model and a `routes.py` file for your service.
 The `/tests` folder has test case starter code for testing the model and the service separately.
 All you need to do is add your functionality.
 You can use the [lab-flask-tdd](https://github.com/nyu-devops/lab-flask-tdd) for code examples to copy from.

 ## Automatic Setup